ubicucsd/bootcamp_19_20/6_BiopythonV2.md

 print "Reverse complement of strings: "
 ```

 ## Congratulations!
-You've completed Week 3 of the Bioinformatics Crash Course..
+You've completed Week 3 of the Bioinformatics Crash Course.

 ## Credits
 Exercises are adapted from [Rosalind](http://rosalind.info), the official [Biopython tutorial textbook](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf), and a [course](http://disi.unitn.it/~teso/courses/sciprog/python_biopython_exercises.html) from the University of Trento.